YoQuieroAyudar/fundraising-API-Interfaces/README.md

 # API
-YoQuieroAyudar/JeVaisAider/IWantToHelp is a API-Driven, Charity Donation Service
+YoQuieroAyudar/JeVaisAider/IWantToHelp is a API-Driven, zero comission Charity Donation Service

 API is a working prototype.
 80% of code is ready.
 We are looking for a Golang programmer to finalize it.
 Contact-us: info@microhuchasolidaria.org